robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FileDataApi.md

 <a name="postsupportedinvoicefiletemplate"></a>
 # **PostSupportedInvoiceFileTemplate**
-> PostSupportedInvoiceImportTemplateResponse PostSupportedInvoiceFileTemplate (PostSupportedInvoiceImportTemplateRequest body)
+> PostSupportedInvoiceFileTemplateResponse PostSupportedInvoiceFileTemplate (PostSupportedInvoiceFileTemplateRequest body)

 Internal use only - Add a supported invoice file template.